-Hot-Wire Ammeters and Voltmeters – Working, Construction, Advantages, and Applications
+Hot-Wire Meter – Working, Construction, Advantages, and Applications

 Hot-wire instruments are widely used for measuring both AC and DC currents and voltages.
 These instruments are based on the heating effect of electric current and are especially suitable for high-frequency AC measurements.
 In this article, we will explore the working principle, construction, advantages, disadvantages, range extension, and applications of hot-wire ammeters and voltmeters.